Finite and infinitesimal flexibility of semidiscrete surfaces: Infinitesimal flexibility of -ribbon surfaces

 \end{theorem}

+\begin{remark} The condition of the proposition can be written in the ``almost'' equivalent infinitesimal form:

+Here the left hand side expression is considered as a function in the interval $[a,b]$.
+The last expression has one disadvantage, $\dot \Lambda$ involves the third derivatives of $f_1$ and $f_2$, while the expressions in proposition involve only up to the second derivatives. \end{remark}

-\begin{proof} By Corollary~\ref{discr} we get relations between $\D\Phi_1(t_i)$ and $\D\Phi_2(t_i)$ for $i=1,2$.
-On the other hand, Proposition~\ref{inner} relates $\D\Phi_i(t_1)$ and $\D\Phi_i(t_2)$ for $i=1,2$.
-These four relations define the monodromy condition for $\Phi_i$ that is the condition in the theorem and, therefore, it holds if a surface is infinitesimally flexible.
+\begin{proof} Let $f$ be infinitesimally flexible and $\Dd f$ be its infinitesimal nonzero flexion.
+On the one side by Corollary~\ref{discr} we get relations between $\Dd\Phi_1(t_i)$ and $\Dd\Phi_2(t_i)$ for $i=1,2$.
+On the other side, Proposition~\ref{inner} relates $\Dd\Phi_i(t_1)$ and $\Dd\Phi_i(t_2)$ for $i=1,2$.
+These four relations define the monodromy condition for $\Phi_i$ that is the condition in the theorem, Therefore, it holds if a surface is infinitesimally flexible. \end{proof}

-Suppose now the condition holds.
-Then the flexion is uniquely defined by the value of $\D\Phi_1$ at a point $t_0$. \end{proof}